kongware/ftor/README.md

 ## What

-ftor enables ML-like type-directed, functional programming in Javascript and offers useful debugging tools.
+ftor enables ML-like type-directed, functional programming in Javascript and offers useful debugging features.

 ## Why